Cudal, New South Wales: Industry & Commerce

 Cudal has a mixture of retail stores including a cafe & general store, the above-mentioned Cabonne Food Wine & Cultural Centre, and an Australia Post Post Office.
 The Post Office acts as an agent for a number of banks including Commonwealth Bank, it also acts as a newsagency.
 An agency for the Credit Union is within the council office.
 The Bowling Club provides leisure activities and also has an onsite ATM.
 Shell has a 24-hour self-service filling point just off Main Street.
 A caravan park and motel provides accommodation for visitors.
 The town is suitable for RV users.

 Cumulus Estate Wines

 Within the Cudal district is the winery of Cumulus Estate Wines.
 This is the bottling and cellar facility for wine marques including "Rolling" (served on Qantas), "Climbing", and "Six Hundred Above".
 The winery has a 10,000 tonne vintage capacity, fermentation and maturation capabilities.
 It also has 8 million litres of wine storage capacity, mostly in an underground barrel hall carved into the area's volcanic stone.
 The barrel hall is also the setting for tasting dinners.

 Monument Vineyard

 The 250 acre Monument Vineyard is located within the Cudal district upon terra rosa soil.
 Within the vineyard itself there is also a cage free poultry farm housing approximately 240,000 laying hens.

 Government & Civil Services

+Boree Shire Council was based at Cudal from 1906 until 1977, when it was amalgamated with Molong, Canobolas and part of Lyndhurst shires, to form Cabonne Shire.